People's Liberation Insurgent Army: Background and structure

 The partisan movement in Bulgaria appeared in the second half of 1941 and consisted of multiple separate partisan detachments.

 Political leadership the partisan detachments was exercised by the Politburo of the Bulgarian Communist Party.
-It was operationally managed by the Central Military Commission of the BCP with Commander Tsvyatko Radoynov and members Hristo Mihailov, Boyan Balgaranov, Petar Mihailov, Gocho Grozev, Georgi Minchev, Ivan Maslarov, Dimo Dichev.
+It was operationally managed by the Central Military Commission of the BCP with Commander Tsvyatko Radoinov and members Hristo Mihailov, Boyan Balgaranov, Petar Mihailov, Gocho Grozev, Georgi Minchev, Ivan Maslarov, Dimo Dichev.
 Among the collaborators were Anton Ivanov, Anton Yugov, Petar Bogdanov, Nikola Vaptsarov, Anton Popov, Atanas Romanov.